nrwl/nx/docs/generated/cli/run-many.md

 Type: `string`

-Override the tasks runner in `nx.json`
+This is the name of the tasks runner configured in nx.json

 ### skip-nx-cache